Grants for Non-Capital Historic Preservation Projects

 FY2018 Funding Priorities

-In FY 2018, special priority will be given to:
+In FY 2018, special priority was given to:

 Broad-based and comprehensive archeological or architectural surveys (as opposed to surveys of limited or "development-defined" areas):